zrepl/zrepl/docs/configuration/logging.rst

       - TLS config (see below)

 Establishes a TCP connection to ``address`` and sends log messages with minimum level ``level`` formatted by ``format``.
 If ``tls`` is not specified, an unencrypted connection is established.
 If ``tls`` is specified, the TCP connection is secured with TLS + Client Authentication.
-This is particularly useful in combination with log aggregation services that run on an other machine.
+The latter is particularly useful in combination with log aggregation services.

 .. list-table::
     :widths: 10 90